-6 Provision for a data controller to make representations to the Commissioner before a final decision is made
+6 Provision to make representations to the Commissioner before a final decision is made

-- 6.1 The purpose of the notice of intent is to set out the Commissioner's proposal and enable the data controller to make its representations to the Commissioner's office.
-A data controller may wish to comment on the facts and views set out by the Commissioner in the notice of intent or to make general remarks on the case and enclose documents or other material such as details of their finances.
-For example, if a security breach was caused entirely by the actions of a data processor, the data controller may want to provide the Commissioner with a full explanation of the circumstances that led to the breach together with a copy of the contract between the data controller and the data processor and the steps taken by the data controller to ensure compliance with the security guarantees in the contract.
-A data controller should also inform the Commissioner if any confidential or commercially sensitive information should be redacted from a monetary penalty notice. - 6.2 The Commissioner must consider any written representations made in relation to a notice of intent when deciding whether to serve a monetary penalty notice.
-Following expiry of the period referred to in paragraph 5.4 above, the Commissioner will take the following steps: - a) reconsider the amount of the monetary penalty generally, and whether it is a reasonable and proportionate means of achieving the objective or objectives which the Commissioner seeks to achieve by this imposition; - b) ensure that the monetary penalty is within the prescribed limit of £500,000; and - c) ensure that the Commissioner is not, by imposing a monetary penalty, acting inconsistently with any of his statutory or public law duties and that a monetary penalty notice will not impose undue financial hardship on an otherwise responsible data controller. - 6.3 Having taken full account of any representations the data controller may wish to make and any other circumstances relevant to the particular case under consideration, the Commissioner will decide whether or not to impose a monetary penalty and, if so, determine an appropriate and proportionate monetary penalty.
-The monetary penalty should not be substantially different to the amount proposed in the notice of intent unless circumstances revealed since the issuing of the notice of intent, which the data controller has been given the opportunity to contradict, justify such a change. - 6.4 The Commissioner must either serve a monetary penalty notice or write to the data controller advising that no further action is to be taken in regard to the contravention specified in the notice of intent.
-However, this provision
+- 6.1 The purpose of the notice of intent is to set out the Commissioner's proposal and enable the recipient to make representations to the Commissioner's office.
+The recipient may wish to comment on the facts and views set out by the Commissioner in the notice of intent or to make general remarks on the case and enclose documents or other material such as details of their finances.
+For example, if a security breach was caused entirely by the actions of a data processor, a data controller may want to provide the Commissioner with a full explanation of the circumstances that led to the breach together with a copy of the contract between the data controller and the data processor and the steps taken by the data controller to ensure compliance with the security quarantees in the contract.
+The recipient of the notice should also inform the Commissioner if any confidential or commercially sensitive information should be redacted from a monetary penalty notice. - 6.2 The Commissioner must consider any written representations made in relation to a notice of intent when deciding whether to serve a monetary penalty notice.
+Following expiry of the period referred to in paragraph 5.4 above, the Commissioner will take the following steps: - a) reconsider the amount of the monetary penalty generally, and whether it is a reasonable and proportionate means of achieving the objective or objectives which the Commissioner seeks to achieve by this imposition; - b) ensure that the monetary penalty is within the prescribed limit of £500,000; and - c) ensure that the Commissioner is not, by imposing a monetary penalty, acting inconsistently with any of his statutory duties and that a monetary penalty notice will not impose undue financial hardship on an otherwise responsible person. - 6.3 Having taken full account of any representations and any other circumstances relevant to the particular case under consideration, the Commissioner will decide whether or not to impose a monetary penalty and, if so, determine an appropriate and proportionate monetary penalty.
+The monetary penalty should not be substantially different to the amount proposed in